git-sou/Recommender_Systems/README.md

 <img src="https://user-images.githubusercontent.com/83417933/131520810-5a43ab61-ce91-474d-b626-23d3d7f13796.png" />
 </p>

-Then I built my recommender as follow:
+Then I built my recommender as follows:
 - Get the index of the movie given its title
 - Get the list of cosine similarity scores for that particular movie with all movies
 - Sort the list based on the similarity scores